malwandemoyo/malwandemoyo/README.md

 - 📡 I work at the intersection of **software, hardware, and automation**.
 - 🧪 Most of my skills come from **learning by doing** – tinkering, mimicking, and building.
 - 👂 I thrive by observing systems and improving them through intentional design.
-- 🎵 I also make music, build tools, and prototype SaaS apps that bring ideas to life.

 ---

 🛠️ **Tech Stack I'm Playing With:**